Saugerties, New York: History

 Upon Barclay's death in 1851, the mill was under the management of Messrs Norman White and Joseph B. Sheffield.
 This firm would eventually purchase the mill in 1857 and later absolve into the long-standing company J. B. Sheffield & Son.
 The original mill was first rebuilt in 1860 by Messrs.
 White & Sheffield, and again rebuilt in 1868–1869.
 In 1872, the mill burned and was once more rebuilt.
 By 1877, a second mill was built adjoining the older section.
 The mills produced two and one-half tons of paper daily, and employed about 130 people.
 The mills would operate through various companies until 1969, then after years of abandonment and structural decay were demolished in the late 1970s.
 William R. Sheffield the son of J. B. Sheffield built the Clovelea mansion around 1880.
 In 1888, Martin Cantine built a paper mill on the North side of the dam.
 Cantine's mill would produce coated papers, similar to what one would find in older magazines.
 The Cantine mill closed in 1975, and burned in 1978.
 Part of the Sheffield mill complex, formerly a blank book bindery and envelope factory, has been renovated as senior citizen housing.

 The village was incorporated in 1831 as "Ulster," and changed its name to "Saugerties" in 1855.

 In 1832, blue stone was quarried in nearby Toodlum (now Veteran).
 At one time, 2,000 men were employed in quarrying, dressing and shipping about one and a half million dollars’ worth of blue stone annually from Glasco, Malden, and Saugerties.
 Blue stone was used for curbing, paving, door sills, and window sills: much of it in New York City.
 The Ulster White Lead Company at Glenerie produced nine hundred tons of lead each year.

 By 1870, the population of the town of Saugerties was about 4000.

 The ice industry thrived during the 1880s to 1900s.
 Icehouses were located in Glasco and Malden.
 Ice was also harvested on the Upper Esopus and on the Sawyerkill.
 The brick industry also began in Glasco.

 In the early hours of November 9, 1879, the steamer Ansonia of the Saugerties Line ran against the Lighthouse dock on its return trip from New York, smashing the paddle wheel.
 A tug from Kingston hauled the steamer off the flats, and it was taken to New York City for repairs.
 In 1889 Robert A. Snyder, John and George Seaman, Henry L. Finger, and James and William Maxwell started the "Saugerties and New York Steamboat Company".
 In 1892, the steamboats M. Martin and Tremper arrived at Saugerties at the same time, and collided near the lighthouse as each tried to get to the dock first.
 In 1903, the steamboat Saugerties burned to the waterline, and the charred remains were scuttled in the cove north of the lighthouse.
-The remains can sometimes be seen at very low tides.
+The remains were still visible at very low tides in 2014.